 Communications and Events Lead

 Helen has worked in the local community sector for over 15 years in a plethora of different roles focused on education, communications, fundraising and donations.
 Helen is well-known for her role as a local grants advisor and educator and enjoys training and supporting organisations in their funding endeavours.
-An Ashhurst resident, Helen is actively involved in local resilience organization RECAP and is an avid permaculturalist with a passion for earth care, people care, fair share and for planting more fruit trees than her section can probably handle.
+An Ashhurst resident, Helen is actively involved in here local community, is an avid permaculturalist with a passion for earth care, people care, fair share and for planting more fruit trees than her section can probably handle.
 Helen has two children, and many other living creatures furry, feathered and winged that make her life colourful.

 Workflows and Systems Development